-Welcome to week six of my Day Zero Challenge to cook my through a cook book.
-You can find the details on the original post, Fruity Friday.
+Welcome to week six of my Day Zero Challenge to cook my way through a cookbook.
+You can find the details in the original post, Fruity Friday.

 Our sixth recipe is:

 Apricot & Pecan Muffins

 250g (9oz) plain flour